Kenny-Jolley/LBOMD_utility_scripts/README.md

 `md_setup_equilibrate.py`
 Sets options in the input files so that the md code optimises the system using the conjugate gradient method.

+`md_setup_production.py`
+This function sets options in lbomd.IN so that the md code begins a normal production run.

+`md_setup_continue_production.py`
+This function sets options in lbomd.IN so that the md code continues an existing simulation.

 TODO